Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you make a melee attack with a Cold Weapon that has :weapon-prop-heavy: Heavy and :weapon-prop-two-handed: Two-handed property as part of your Attack action, you treat a ^^total^^ roll of 5 or lower on the weapon's damage dice as a 6.
+When you make a melee attack with a cold weapon that has :weapon-prop-heavy: Heavy and :weapon-prop-two-handed: Two-handed property as part of your Attack action and the ^^total^^ damage roll from your weapon is 5 or lower, you treat it as 6

 ---